nlv8/signun/README.md

 yarn add @nlv8/signun
 ~~~~

-Please keep in mind, that you must have [GMP](https://gmplib.org/) installed (signun will not fallback to JS-only implementations).
+Please keep in mind, that for the best secp256k1 performance, you should have [GMP](https://gmplib.org/) installed.

 ## Examples